-Pumpkin banana bread is moist, tender, and bursting with fall flavor.
-Make this recipe with pumpkin butter, then enjoy it all year long!
+Banana pumpkin bread is moist, tender, and bursting with fall flavor!
+Make this recipe for delicious quick bread or pumpkin banana muffins.

 Quick breads are popular for a reason – they’re simple to make, can be made with dozens of flavors, and are great for easy breakfast and snacking.